You’ll know from browsing Begin’s products that we — along with many parents and educators — love hands-on learning.

 2) Makes Abstract Concepts Concrete

-By using hands-on learning, children can see the relevance of what they’re learning in the real world.
+By using hands-on learning, children are able to connect what they’re learning to the real world.
 That’s because they sometimes get to actually create something (i.e., drawing, painting, construction project, etc.).
 And this is something real.

 For example, children might be taught about colors in art class and what happens when they are mixed.
 But if their teacher just reads this from a textbook, the words may mean nothing to them.